Register for a FREE intro session for 2019!

 - Songwriting, Composition and Improvisation

 For me happiness is being Simply Music Piano Teacher!
 Simply Music is the largest playing based music education institution in the world.
 We offer many of their unique and innovative programs.
 If your child is under 12, plan to attend lessons and learn to play piano along with your child at no additional cost!
+Click here for information about how to choose an instrument.

 The Simply Music approach focuses on the fun and sheer pleasure of playing music!